chrishumboldt/Rocket-Require/README.md

 });
 ```

 As you can see a simple string is used for the file paths.
-You can however use an array of string should there be more then one file of any type.
+You can however use an array of strings should there be more then one file of any type.
 For example.

 ```javascript
 require.module.add({